LLNL/variorum/src/docs/sphinx/IBM.rst

 ************
 Requirements
 ************
- Read access to `/sys/firmware/opal/exports/occ_inband_sensors` is required, along with read/write access to `/sys/firmware/opal/powercap/system_powercap/powercap_current` and `/sys/firmware/opal/psr/`.
+Read access to `/sys/firmware/opal/exports/occ_inband_sensors` is required, along with read-write access to `/sys/firmware/opal/powercap/system_powercap/powercap_current` and `/sys/firmware/opal/psr/`.
 This can be enabled by using group permissions.
 For example, to allow only users belonging to certain group to set the